Xilinx/amd-yocto-hw-platforms/README.md

 ## Required Tools

-This repo requires vivado and vitis tools to build the hardware projects and SDT files.
+This repo requires vivado tools to build the hardware projects and SDT files.

 ## Build Instructions